xieyuheng/inner/persons/sussman/2009-propagation-networks.md

 > usefully compute with multiple, possibly inconsistent world views.
 > A world view is a subset of the data that is supported by a given
 > set of explicit assumptions.
 Each computational process may restrict
-> itself to working with some consistent world view.
-Dependencies
+> itself to work with some consistent world view.
+Dependencies allow
-> allow a system to separate the potentially contradictory
+> a system to separate the potentially contradictory consequences of
-> consequences of different assumptions, and make useful progress by
+> different assumptions, and make useful progress by exercising
-> exercising controlled incredulity.
+> controlled incredulity.

 关于 implicit search：